Logo

 • Makes the architect more forgiving of bugs because the architect has likely made similar mistakes in the past.”

 Titles can mean different things from project to project.
+But if it is crucial – discover what Toptal is and how it can help to unify job titles and job functions when hiring freelancers.
 On the technical side, however, things are a lot more clear.

 Software Architecture and Engineering – technical side